Head of Iran Guards declares 'end of the sedition'

 "Officials must acknowledge the deplorable situation of the country as the first step to hearing the protesters," tweeted Mohammad Taghi Karroubi, whose father Mehdi Karroubi has been under house arrest for almost seven years for helping lead the 2009 demonstrations.

+UN Secretary-General Antonio Guterres deplored the loss of life, saying: "Further violence must be avoided."

-Many have been turned off by the violence, which has contrasted with the largely peaceful marches in 2009.
+Many iranians appear to have been turned off by the violence, which has contrasted with the largely peaceful marches in 2009.

-But on the streets of the capital, there is widespread sympathy with the economic grievances driving the unrest, particularly an unemployment rate as high as 40 per cent for young people.
+On the streets of the capital, there is widespread sympathy with the economic grievances driving the unrest, particularly an unemployment rate as high as 40 percent for young people.

 "We do have some freedom in Iran," Hamid Rahimi, a 33-year-old bank employee told AFP.